stillandcalm/grpo_reasoning/README.md

 # Group Relative Policy Optimization for Chain-of-Thought Reasoning: A Deep Dive into GRPO-CoT

-# With Single/Multi GPU nodes using Deepspeed
+## With Single/Multi GPU/ Multi-node cluster on Runpod using Deepspeed

 ## Introduction: